rock-simulation/mars/README.md

 ## Documentation

-You can find MARS' documentation on its [GitHub Page](http://rock-simulation.github.io/mars).
+You can find MARS' user documentation on its [GitHub Wiki](https://github.com/rock-simulation/mars/wiki) and code documentation on its [GitHub Page](http://rock-simulation.github.io/mars).

 ## License